Boarders/blog-posts/locally-nameless.md

 {-
 [...]
 -}
--- We use a somewhat unprincipled approach to generating arbitrary instances -- but for our purposes it will do the job. instance Arbitrary a => Arbitrary (Lam a) where arbitrary =
+-- We use a somewhat unprincipled approach to generating arbitrary terms -- but for our purposes it will do the job. instance Arbitrary a => Arbitrary (Lam a) where arbitrary =